WPDevelopers/embedpress/src/readme.txt

 == Installation ==

-You can install PublishPress Embeds through your WordPress admin area:
+You can install EmbedPress through your WordPress admin area:

 Access the “Plugins” page.
 Click on the “Add New” button.
-Search for “PublishPress Embeds”.
+Search for “EmbedPress”.
-Install the PublishPress Embeds plugin.
+Install the EmbedPress plugin.
-Activate the PublishPress Embeds plugin.
+Activate the EmbedPress plugin.

 == Frequently Asked Questions ==

 = Where Can I Get Support? =

-You can ask for help via [the PublishPress contact form](https://pressshack.com/contact/).
+You can ask for help via [the EmbedPress contact form](https://embedpress.com/contact/).

-= Do I Need Coding Skills To Use PublishPress Embeds? =
+= Do I Need Coding Skills To Use EmbedPress? =

 Not at all.
 You can set up everything your team needs without any coding knowledge.
 We made it super easy.